WHY WE LOVE OLOC

 WHY 60 AND OVER

-Membership in OLOC is limited to Old Lesbians, 60 and over, in order to give us the opportunity to be together and to speak for ourselves.
+Membership in National OLOC is limited to Old Lesbians in our 60th year and over, in order to give us the opportunity to be together and to speak for ourselves.
 We are especially sensitive to the ageist attitudes of those who see themselves as committed to the Old, doing “good” for the Old, speaking-for-us.

 Download Why OLOC Has an Age Cutoff of 60.pdf